 Unlike the QR factorization, where the panel factorization is independent of the trailing matrix, in the Hessenberg reduction, each column of the panel requires a matrix-vector product (GEMV) with the trailing matrix.
 We take advantage of the high bandwidth of GPUs to accelerate these memory-bound GEMV operations during the panel factorization.
-The algorithm is shown schematically in Figure 5.
+The outline of algorithm is shown in Figure 5.
 A panel dP_i is copied from the GPU to the CPU (step 1).
-For each column j of the panel, a Householder vector v_i is computed (step 2) and the matrix-vector product $y_j = A_j v_j$ is computed with the trailing matrix on the GPU (step 3).
-After the panel factorization, the block Householder reflector is applied with several GEMMs to update the trailing matrix, and completed portions of the trailing matrix are copied back to the CPU (step 4).
+For each column j of the panel, a Householder vector v_j is computed (step 2) and the matrix-vector product $y_j = A_j v_j$ is computed with the trailing matrix, and completed portions of the trailing matrix are copied back to the CPU (step 4).
 Note that in this pattern the communication-to-computation is in a surface-to-volume ratio - sending a vector of length n is followed by $2n^2$ flops (in the inner loop), and sending a panel of size $n \times nb$ is followed by $O(n^2 \times nb)$ flops (in the outer loop).

 Similarly, the symmetric eigenvalue problem involves an initial reduction to tridiagonal form, and the SVD involves an initial reduction to bidiagonal form.
-The exact details differ from the Hessenberg factorization, but the panel factorization similarly involves matrix-vector products (GEMV or SYMV), which clMAGMA performs on the GPU to take advantage of its high memory bandwidth.
+The exact details differ from the Hessenberg factorization, but, in a similar fashion, the panel factorization involves matrix-vector products (GEMV or SYMV), which clMAGMA performs on the GPU to take advantage of the high memory bandwidth of the device.

 Recent success in MAGMA with two-stage algorithms for the tridiagonal reduction [12] demonstrate that we can recast it using compute-bound Level-3 BLAS SYMM operations, instead of memory-bound Level-2 BLAS SYMV operations.
 This provides a large speed boost compared to the traditional one-stage algorithm.
-Future work for clMAGMA involves porting these two-stage algorithms, where we expect a similar speed increase.
+Future work on clMAGMA involves porting these two-stage algorithms, where we expect a similar speed increase.